bejelith/docker_entrypoint/README.md

 # docker_entrypoint
 Templating engine for docker images

 Did you have to spend time in finding out to configure a random docker image you just downloaded from Docker registry?

-Wouldn't be nice having the same ENV variable be the same across images without the need of replacing entirelly the whole congiguration file or having to dig `docker inspect` and just run an help command?
+Wouldn't be nice having the same ENV variable be the same across images without the need of replacing entirelly the whole configuration file or having to dig `docker inspect` and just run an help command?

 Docker entrypoint manages your configuration file templates rendering them from environemnt variables values.

-For example, setting Kafka's broker ID would be as simple as setting an environment variable
-`docker run -d --name kafka -e SERVER_PROPERPERTIES_BROKER_ID = 1 mykafka-image`
+For example, setting Kafka's broker ID would be as simple as setting an environment variable `docker run -d --name kafka -e SERVER_PROPERPERTIES_BROKER_ID = 1 mykafka-image`

 and gives users an easy way to access all configuration variables with a `help` command:
 `docker run -ti --rm mykafka-image --help

 ## Dependencies